sbabic/meta-swupdate-boards/README.md

 Submitting patches
 ------------------

-You can submit your patches (or post questions reagarding this layer to the swupdate Mailing List:
+You can submit your patches (or post questions regarding this layer to the swupdate Mailing List:

 	swupdate@googlegroups.com

 When creating patches, please use something like:

-    git format-patch -s --subject-prefix='meta-swupdate][PATCH' <revision range>
+    git format-patch -s --subject-prefix='meta-swupdate-boards][PATCH' <revision range>

-Please use 'git send- email' to send the generated patches to the ML to bypass changes from your mailer.
+Please use 'git send-email' to send the generated patches to the ML to bypass changes from your mailer.